 These issues are just the tip of the iceberg when it comes to challenges in Kosovo’s law enforcement and security services.
 But without the most basic of problems solved, Kosovo’s citizens will continue to face the threat of violation of their most basic rights by one of the ‘most trusted’ institutions in the country, and the overall security of the nation will continue to weaken if the same mistakes are repeated.

 Note: This is part of a series of articles delivering solutions to Kosovo’s biggest problems.
 These analyses are compiled by our team of internal and external experts and are being written with the aim of feeding political parties’ programs with ideas on how to resolve these problems.
-Kosovo citizens deserve to hear more than just noise, confusion and senseless prognosis by civil society and the media, hence we are providing ideas for all those who are seriously competing in these elections with a program.
+Kosovo citizens deserve to hear more than just noise, confusion and senseless prognosis by civil society and the media, hence we are providing ideas for all those who are seriously competing in the October 6 parliamentary elections.

 13 September 2019 - 15:21

 The French veto on EU accession talks with North Macedonia and Albania ends a chapter in the EU’s long and tortured relationship with the Western Balkans, leaving the region in limbo and weakening the Union’s role in the Kosovo-Serbia dialogue.

 Whatever the final shape of the new government in Kosovo, it is clear that Serbs will have far less influence on it than the previous one.

 Sunday’s election results were a political earthquake that will resonate beyond the formation of the next government.
 The electorate have exhibited a refusal to surrender to the blackmail and nepotism that have been endemic in Kosovar politics for the last 20 years.